mislav-km/pisa2012/README.md

 ## Key Insights for Presentation

 I focused on the relation of digital learning environment and the performance of scientific work in the presentation.
-THe loops I have used in the exploratory file weren't necessary anymore and would have been to much for the presentation.
-I loaded the data for the presentation from the csv file "pisa2012new.csv" to reduce the load time.
+The loops I have used in the exploratory file weren't necessary anymore and would have been to much for the presentation.
+I loaded the data for the presentation from the csv file "pisa2012new.csv" to reduce the loading time.
 I have created this file after the wrangling process during the exploration.
 I used a piechart in the presentation instead of the barcharts in the exploratory file for the visualisation of the categorical variable CPU.
-All code and visualisations, that were not necessary to run the slide_show_pisa is removed.
+All code and visualisations, that are not necessary to run the slide_show_pisa, were removed.